-Centre-based child care: Long hours do not cause aggression and disobedience, researchers findJanuary 29th, 2013 in Pediatrics /
+Centre-based child care: Long hours do not cause aggression and disobedience, researchers findJanuary 29, 2013 in Medicine & Health / Pediatrics

 Spending many hours in centre-based child care does not lead to more aggression and disobedience in children, according to a new study using data from the Norwegian Mother and Child Cohort Study (MoBa).